aws-amplify/docs/docs/console/adminui/extend-cli.md

 All backends created in the Admin UI are deployed using AWS CloudFormation.
 AWS CloudFormation allows you store your backend configuration as code in your repository.
 This has three major benefits:

 1. Ability to extend a project with capabilities offered by individual services (e.g. Cognito, DynamoDB) that are not available in Amplify.
-2. Ability to easily replicate backend environments across AWS accounts and regions
+2. Ability to easily replicate backend environments across AWS accounts and regions.
 3. Ability to easily integrate with CI/CD pipelines such as the pipeline offered in the Amplify console.

 All backend infrastructure-as-code definitions can be added to your project with the Amplify Command Line Interface (CLI).
 Use the Amplify CLI to extend your backend with functionality such as functions, storage, predictions, and analytics.